tleecsm/VoVTCG/vov/data/cards.md

 <b>Trigger:</b> Allied fortification is attacked by target card controlled by an opponent.
-<b>Response:</b> Destroy a recruited allied ranged unit.
-If you do, deal damage equal to the destroyed unit's Power to the target card.
+<b>Response:</b> Remove an ammo counter from a recruited allied ranged unit.
+If you do, deal damage equal to the unit's Power to the target card.
 <br>

 ##### ALP.RNG.015